What is joint providership?

 Yes.
 Representatives from pharmaceutical and medical device companies may attend your meeting but may not wear their own name tag or speak to the group in the education space (no post-meeting sales pitch before everyone leaves the room).
 They should be given the same name badge as attendees are given (if your meeting has name badges).

-A commercial interest, as defined by the ACCME, is any entity producing, marketing, re-selling, or distributing healthcare goods or services consumed by, or used on, patients.
+An ineligible entity / commercial interest, as defined by the ACCME, is those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 The ACCME does not consider providers of clinical services directly to patients to be commercial interests.
-A commercial interest is not eligible for ACCME accreditation.
+A commercial interest is not eligible for ACCME accreditation directly or via a joint provider relationship.
+Ineligible entities can be for-profit or non-profit organizations.

 What is the difference between exhibits and grants?